 Months of entry

-This MSc has the approval of the Royal Colleges of Surgery and aims to improve the level of scientific appreciation of surgical trainees by exposing them to scientific principles and methods.
+The MSc in Surgical and Interventional Sciences has the approval of the Royal Colleges of Surgery.
+The MSc is designed for surgical trainees to improve their level of scientific appreciation by exposing them to scientific principles and methods.
 The programme is suitable for both surgical and dental trainees and is primarily intended to provide scientific research experience prior to or as part of the surgical training programme.

 The Division of Surgery and Interventional Science is part of one of the most prestigious medical schools in Europe, with a team of nearly 400 people, from surgeons and oncologists to clinical trials specialists and researchers.
 Our aim is to understand the causes of human disease and develop innovative therapies and technology to improve the quality of life of the people around us.